Ps: Click here for my decade in Review Post.

 I learnt my greatest spiritual lessons in this month.
 I found the solution to every problem we’d ever had in our marriage.
 I learnt how my contentiousness had contributed to the tearing down of my house with my very own hands.
 I learnt that we must NEVER leave marriage to chance, which is what I had done for a good four years as I helplessly watched it erode.
 I learnt about having a gentle and quiet spirit (1 Peter 3:4).
 I learnt about how the unbelieving husband has been sanctified by his wife and the unbelieving wife has been sanctified by her husband (1 Cor.
 7:14).
 I learnt about how I could have won my husband over to the Lord without a word just by my actions (1 peter 3:1).
 How could I not have known to pray?!

 There was deep sorrow there for my failing, deep regret for not having turned to my father for help.
 My Father in turn comforted me, assuring me that the glory of the latter house will be greater than that of the former house once he was done pruning and priming (Haggai 2:9); He will give double for the trouble (instead of your shame you shall have double honor – Isaiah 61:7); That He will return all the years the locust had stolen (Joel 2:25); that what the enemy meant for evil, he would turn it for our good (Genesis 50:20); that what was impossible with man was possible with God (Luke 18:27); that in God’s economy, nothing is lost forever and everything can be recovered.
 ‘Pursue them, you will certainly overtake them and succeed in the rescue‘, the Lord instructed King David when they’d come back from battle to find their homes razed to the ground and their wives and children taken captive (1 Samuel 30); I received promise upon promise to comfort me.
 The word for the season was ‘hush, it’s all in my hands, what the enemy meant for harm I will use it for your good’.
 I felt such deep love and forgiveness.
-I had lost my marriage and God was telling me it was still going to be alright, that he would recover everything in my life after a season.
+I had lost my marriage and God was telling me that the divorce would go through, but that it was still going to be alright, and that he would recover everything in my life after a season.

 June | the month of dissolution

 For me, June was a time of rest.
 I had worn myself out praying and fasting and the Lord was teaching me to enter into a rhythm of rest with him so I wouldn’t wear myself out.
 I remember visiting my sister Clem for a few days.
 I also visited Vanessa that month and finally met her beautiful bouncy baby boy who was almost two at the time.
 It was such a time of love, care and healing.
 Vanessa and I took long walks in the evening where we prayed and talked, turning everything over to God.
-It’s amazing how our Father prepares us for tough seasons in our lives; he does so by either having us gear up to war in the spirit or by entering us into rest to hide in the shadow of his wings.
+It’s amazing how our Father prepares us for tough seasons in our lives; he does so by either having us gear up for warfare in the spirit, or by entering us into rest to hide in the shadow of his wings.

-I found Mr. Grey had chosen the house I would have preferred to keep.
+I found he had chosen the house I would have preferred to keep.
 He had left me with 74% of our family debt because it was in my name since I was the one with the good credit.
 He had requested I pay back all student loans he had taken out on behalf of Jan.
 He had asked for 50% 0f my 401K.
 He had let me keep my Toyota matrix on condition that I change the car title to my name within 30 days, failure of which ownership would revert back to him -this hasn’t happened yet due to outstanding vehicle taxes preventing the transfer.

 The courts granted everything he asked for since I had bowed out of the proceedings.